Skip to main content

 Skip policy evaluation entirely.
 No X-Policy-Verdict header.
 No performance overhead.

-Policy enforcement and alignment enforcement are parallel systems.
+Policy enforcement (enforcement.default_mode) and alignment enforcement (integrity.enforcement_mode) are parallel systems.
 Setting alignment enforcement to enforce does not affect policy enforcement, and vice versa.
 An agent can be in alignment observe mode and policy enforce mode simultaneously — meaning alignment violations are logged but policy violations are blocked.

-Relationship to Alignment Enforcement
+Relationship to alignment enforcement

 Both systems produce independent verdicts.
 Both are surfaced in the conscience timeline and observability exports.

-Forbidden Actions
+Forbidden rules

 forbidden: